Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 33. Sikhye (식혜)

-Sikhye is the perfect drink for internally cooling the body after a spicy meal.
+Sikhye is the ideal drink for cooling the body internally after a spicy meal.
 This traditional Korean sweet punch is made from fermented rice and malted barley powder and garnished with pine nuts.

 Aside from its cooling effect and enticing grainy texture, it is also known to aid digestion.